LuccaBBombo/Interactive-Frontend-Project/README.md

   * The project uses jasmine to perform automated testing.

 ### Testing

 * The HTML and CSS files were tested by using the W3C Mark Validator Service.
 * To test the responsiveness of the website in phones, tablets and desktops screens, I was used the Chrome Developer Tools.
 * The JavaScript files were tested using JSLint.
+* To test that the emails were being sent correctly I used Jasmine to automate a test.

 #### User Stories

 * As a user, I may not be sure where I would want my next trip to be, making it helpful if some Youtube video links to get hints and ideas of nice places to visit and then using this website to gather more information.
 * As a user, I may want to search specifics locations, such as restaurants, car rental companies, making it easier for me to plan my trip.
 * As a user, I want to be able to use a reset button to clear all input fields in the map section.